 Adam Baron, Visiting Fellow, ECFR

-Adam Baron (@adammbaron) is a Visiting Fellow for ECFR’s Middle East and North Africa Programme.
-Adam was previously based in Sana'a, Yemen, from 2011-2014 where he worked as a journalist, reporting for the Christian Science Monitor, the Economist and the McClatchy newspapers.
-He is a cofounder of the Sana'a Center for Strategic Studies (SCSS), a Yemen-focused research center.
+Adam Baron is a Visiting Fellow at ECFR.
+Adam was previously based Sanaa, Yemen, from 2011-2014 where he worked as a journalist, reporting for the Christian Science Monitor, the Economist and McClatchy newspapers.

 Abubakr Al-Shamahi is a British-Yemeni journalist at al-Araby al-Jadeed English.
 He lived in Yemen between 2013 and 2014.
 His work has been published by outlets such as the BBC, the Guardian, Vice, and Asharq Al-Awsat, and he has appeared across BBC radio and television, as well as Al Jazeera and Huffington Post Live.

 Thanos Petouris is a Yemen researcher and committee member of the British-Yemeni Society.
 His doctoral research at SOAS focuses on the emergence of national identities during periods of decolonisation, by using South Yemen as a historical case study.
 He has lived and worked in Yemen for extensive periods since 2005.

 Ellie Geranmayeh is a Policy Fellow in the Middle East and North Africa Programme at ECFR.